recurly/recurly-client-dotnet/README.md

 ```

 ## Getting Started

-Add the Recurly project from the Library folder to your solution and reference it in the projects that will make calls to the Recurly service.
+First [download the latest release](https://github.com/recurly/recurly-client-net/releases).
+Then either add the `Recurly.dll` or add the Recurly project from the [Library](https://github.com/recurly/recurly-client-net/tree/v2/Library) folder to your solution and reference it in the projects that will make calls to the Recurly service.

+## Client Documentation

+Full C# API documentation [available here](./examples.md).

-## Example usage
+### Example usage
 To create an account with `account code` and `name`:

 ```c#